owendswang/Download-Pictures-from-Bilibili-Timeline/README.md

 Go to [Release Page](releases)

 ## Platform:
-(Only listed those version I tested.
-You could try on other platforms by yourself.)
+(Only listed those versions I tested.
+You could try it on other platforms by yourself.)
 - **Tampermonkey** (tested on v4.11.6120)
 - Firefox (tested on v85.0.2 64-bit)
 - Windows 7 SP1(which I tested on)